theam/aws-lambda-benchmark/examples/hello-world/setup.md

 We need to create a very basic IAM Role that we will assign to each of the functions we create.
 We will go to `IAM Role` in the AWS Console to get started.

-In order to allow logging and invoking Lambda functions we will add the following `CloudWatch Logs` and `Lambda` permissions to the IAM role:
+In order to allow logging we will add the following `CloudWatch Logs` permissions to the IAM role:
 ```
 logs:CreateLogStream
-lambda:InvokeFunction
 logs:CreateLogGroup
 logs:PutLogEvents
 ```